A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if presidential succession planning had changed as a result of Pavlick's attempt on JFK?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the A Shock To The System thread.

 In 1963,the Presidential Emergency Succession Act was invoked for the first time when President John F. Kennedy was shot and killed in Dallas (the suspected assassin, ex-Marine turned Communist Lee Harvey Oswald, was himself gunned down in a movie theater while trying to elude police).